alexxyu/GO-Analysis/README.md

 ### Prerequisites
 * [wget](https://www.gnu.org/software/wget/) must be installed for sequence retrieval from Ensembl BioMart.
 * [Kalign](http://msa.sbc.su.se/cgi-bin/msa.cgi) must be installed for multiple sequence alignment.
-* Python 3.6 installed w/ numpy, pandas, goatools, scipy.
+* Python 3.6 installed w/ numpy, pandas, goatools, scipy, ete3.

 ### Instructions

 Run the gen_tree.sh script.
-It takes only the GO term that you want to use for sequences.
+It takes the GO term(s) that you want to use for sequences in comma separated format, the lifespan measurement you want to use (ml for maximum lifespan, nla for normalized lifespan by alpha, and nln1 for normalized lifespan by -1), and an optional filename ID.
+If no ID is specified, the program will assume that there is only one GO term and name the file accordingly.

 Example:
 ```
-./gen_tree.sh GO:0004719
+./gen_tree.sh GO:0004719 nla test
 ```
 The script will output a phylogenetic tree in Newick format.